Adopt-a-Trail volunteers assist park staff in maintaining trails to:

 - Hike on and off backcountry trails

-- May be asked to drive a government vehicle or crewcab pickup, transporting volunteers and tools on an incidental basis
+- Drive, on occasion, a government vehicle or crewcab pickup, to transport volunteers and tools

 Volunteers must be able to perform moderate to heavy laboring tasks, be able to read and follow directions, and possess experience and ability in using hand tools.
 Prior experience or training is required to use power tools, if approved by the volunteer supervisor.